Shilin Night Market 士林夜市 In Singapore This April, Massively Crowded At Singapore Turf Club Kranji

 “Shilin Night Market” 士林夜市 has come to Singapore as a pop-up concept, location at the North of Singapore at The [email protected] (Singapore Turf Club).

-The event will be held over two weekends in April.
+The event is held over two weekends in April.

-Organised by the same people behind Artbox in Singapore, expect up to 170 booths of Taiwanese and Singaporean street food, creative eats, pop up artisan stores, arcade games and movie screenings.
+Organised by the same people behind Artbox in Singapore, expect up to 170 booths of Taiwanese and Singaporean street food, Taiwanese eats, pop up artisan stores, arcade games and movie screenings.

 Shilin Night Market Singapore